-To the extent that the business impacts resulting from Hurricane Irma and/or María are exacerbated by circumstances beyond the Business Applicant's control before the business is fully recovered, as per Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, the SBF Program may fund the business for recovery grants13.
+To the extent that the impacts to the business resulting from Hurricane Irma and/or María are exacerbated by circumstances beyond the Business Applicant's control before the business is fully recovered, as per Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, the SBF Program may fund the business for recovery grants13.